How to File a Florida LLC or Corporation Amendment

 • The document was defectively signed.
 Include the reason and appropriate correction.

-Send your Statement of Correction and the filing fee to the Division of Corporations.
+Send your Statement of Correction and the filing fee of $25 to the Division of Corporations.

 Let us help you keep your Florida business running smoothly

-Out of all the paperwork you need to take care of a business owner, it makes sense that amending your Articles of Organization slips through the cracks.
-But it is still a very important part of keeping your business state compliant.
+Out of all the paperwork you need to take care of as a business owner, it makes sense that amending your Articles of Organization or Articles of Incorporation can slip through the cracks.
+But it’s still a very important part of keeping your business state-compliant.
 If this sounds scary, we’re here to help with our amendment filing and Worry-Free Compliance services to make sure you stay on top of things.

 FAQ

-• An attorney isn’t required to amend your Articles of Organization in Florida.
-An attorney may sign your Articles of Amendment, however, if they serve as an authorized representative of a current member of the LLC.
+• An attorney isn’t required to amend your formation documents in Florida.
+An attorney may sign your Articles of Amendment, however, if they serve as an authorized representative of a current member of the business.

-• You can report changes to the LLC’s name, mailing and principal office addresses, registered agent, members, and managers.
+• For LLCs, you can report changes to the LLC’s name, mailing and principal office addresses, registered agent, members, and managers.
 If amending members or managers, include their titles on the form and select whether you’re adding, removing, or changing roles in your records.

 • They’re similar, but unlike the Articles of Amendment, Florida’s Division of Corporations requires you to file an annual report even if you don’t have changes to make.
-On the annual report, you can make changes to members, the registered agent, mailing/principal office address, and add or change your federal employer identification number (EIN).
+On the Florida annual report, you can make changes to basic information like your members or directors, the registered agent, mailing/principal office address, and add or change your federal employer identification number (EIN).
 If you want to change the name of your business, you need to do so on the Articles of Amendment.
 Florida does not allow business name changes on your annual report.

 • Florida processes Articles of Amendment in the order that they were received, usually taking three to four weeks.
 The Division of Corporations provides a list of current document processing times on its website.